snowplow/snowplowanalytics.com/_posts/2020-01-21-snowplow-objc-tracker-1.2.0-released/index.md

 <h2 id="reachability">3.
 Removed Reachability.swift dependency</h2>

-We removed Reachability.swift framework because it's a dependency that could be cause of issues during the integration of our tracker in an app with other third party libraries ([#437][437]).
+We removed the Reachability.swift framework because it is a dependency that could cause issues during the integration of our tracker in an app with other third party libraries ([#437][437]).

 If you use Carthage as dependency manager: